Tak783/healthmax/README.md

 ### `Core Presentation Layer` (explained)
 Holds supporting extensions and components for presentation layer components and apps.
-* `CorePresentation` Holds extensions to SwiftUI, the Design System and Reusable components to support presentation layer components and apps.
-This too can be split into smaller packages
+* `CorePresentation` Holds the Design System and Reusable components to support presentation layer components and apps.
+* `CoreUIKit` Holds extensions to UIKit

 ### `Feature UI Layer` (explained)
 Consumes Feature Layer packages into presentable view components to be consumed by apps